 I can attest personally to the benefits of a family vacation.
 Several years ago, my in-laws funded a Disney Cruise vacation for their children, their children's spouses and their grandchildren.
 This trip had a profound impact on the bonding of the grandchildren.
 In the case of my in-laws, the memories and enhancement of their grandchildren’s relationships was priceless and continues to this day.

 Another very poignant and moving example of the gift of travel is the story of Les Brooks.
 Les, a Vietnam veteran, had unresolved issues relating to the war and as he states in this Princess Cruises travel blog.

 One day during the course of a conversation, Les’ mother asked him if he could take a trip anywhere in the world, where would he go.
 After thinking about the question he surprised his mother by saying Vietnam.
 Unbeknownst to Les, she later booked him on a cruise to Vietnam.

 While Les’ gift was not a family bonding vacation, it was a gift provided while his mother was alive, a trip that may never have occurred if Les inherited the money and spent it otherwise.

-The concept of using a partial gift to fund a family vacation has become popular for both family bonding and financial reasons as discussed in this USA Today article .
-As grandparent David Campbell says in the article, he is mostly motivated by a desire to make his children's lives a little easier.
+The concept of using a partial gift to fund a family vacation has become popular for both family bonding and financial reasons.
+As grandparent David Campbell says in a USA Today article (link expired), he is mostly motivated by a desire to make his children's lives a little easier.
 "It's getting to a point I'd like them to enjoy life," says Campbell, a regional sales manager.
 "And if they're going to enjoy it, they might as well enjoy it with me."

 I have observed the family vacation phenomenon on several of my own vacations.
 Suddenly a horde of people arrive at the pool or restaurant (not necessarily a welcome site for other vacationers) with corny matching t-shirts, saying “Smith Family Vacation 2011” or some other similar sentiment.